ember-learn/ember-blog/source/2020-03-27-the-ember-times-issue-141.md

 >
 > TypeScript is the single biggest innovation in many years, and the ember-cli-typescript addon has been an amazing bridge.
 It's great to see that a lot of [Ember internal packages](https://github.com/emberjs/ember.js/tree/master/packages/@ember/-internals/glimmer) are now written entirely with TypeScript.
 >
-> We render a lot of components on screen, so performance has been something we've invested a lot of time into Switching to Glimmer components for high volume components we were able to reduce render times on hotspots with ~20%.
+> We render a lot of components on screen, so performance has been something we've invested a lot of time in.
+Switching to Glimmer components for high volume components we were able to reduce render times on hotspots by ~20%.

 ---